About Richard Hayes

 Hey friends!

-Today, I had the first round of chemotherapy and second radiation treatment.
-We checked in at 8:45am for blood work, medical oncology consult with Dr. Robbins, then IVs and injections for 4.5 hours.
+Today, I had the first round of chemotherapy and the second radiation treatment.
+We checked in at 8:45am for blood work, a medical oncology consult with Dr. Robbins, then IVs and injections for 4.5 hours.
 Followed by radiation, which was much shorter and tolerable.
 Then, radiation oncologist consult.
 Dr. Hochman decided to only radiate the left side of my neck and face.

 We discovered a few ministry opportunities today.
 Details to follow..